 In accordance with normal commercial practice, the academy trust has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business.
-The insurance provides cover up to £5,000,000 on any one claim but the cost for the years ended 31 August 2023 and 31 August 2022 cannot be determined.
+The insurance provides cover up to £5,000,000 on any one claim but the cost for the period ended 01 January 2024 and 31 August 2023 cannot be determined.